Email Marketing Tools

 What’s more – Gmail now also forms an integral part of Google Workspace (formerly G Suite), one of the most widely-used online productivity suites in the world.

-With Google Workspace’s applications extending beyond email to include documents, file storage, calendars, chat and messaging tools, and many more, Google Workspace is no doubt a comprehensive solution for collaboration and communication – whether you’re a business, solopreneur, school or nonprofit.
+With Google Workspace’s applications extending beyond email to include documents, file storage, calendars, chat and messaging tools, and even an AI assistant (Gemini), Google Workspace is no doubt a comprehensive solution for collaboration and communication – whether you’re a business, solopreneur, school or nonprofit.

 But as impressive as Google Workspace’s capabilities are, it does have its limitations – and it’s worth weighing these up before making a decision.